-At Purbeck Ferret Rescue we rescue, rehabilitate and rehome stray and unwanted ferrets across Dorset.
+Purbeck Ferret Rescue rescues, rehabilitates and rehomes stray and unwanted ferrets across Dorset.
 Run from our own home on the outskirts of Weymouth in Dorset, England, we have an average of 50 – 60 ferrets looking for new homes at any given time as well as a small group of permanent residents.

-All ferrets on intake are kept in our quarantine area for a minimum of 7 days where they are monitored and assessed before joining the larger groups of ferrets in preparation for rehoming.
-All ferrets are neutered and microchipped before becoming available for adoption and we undertake home checks on all potential new owners.
+All ferrets on intake are quarantined for a minimum of 7 days where they are monitored and assessed before joining the larger groups of ferrets in preparation for rehoming.
+All ferrets are neutered and microchipped before becoming available for adoption.
+We undertake home checks on all potential new owners.

 Throughout the year you may see us at events, both public and private.
-Events allow us to raise much needed vital funds for the rescue as we receive no funding.
+These allow us to raise much needed vital funds for the rescue as we receive no funding.
 We provide ferret racing and sell a selection of human and ferret related gifts.
 They also provide an opportunity for people to volunteer their time to help the rescue.
-We promote ferret welfare, educate the public about the wonderful pets ferrets make and provide help and advice on good ferret husbandry practices.
+We promote ferret welfare, educate the public about the wonderful pets ferrets make and provide help and advice on caring for ferrets.

 Additionally we offer ferret boarding to those looking for holiday accommodation for their ferrets.
 The option of long term boarding is also possible.

 For those looking for vermin control, such as ferreting, we do not personally work our ferrets.
 However please use our contact form, giving details such as your location, nature of the problem (such as rabbits) and we can put you in contact with someone.